sparkfish/modelc/README.md

 Its interface currently consists of a single function, `modelc`, which takes a single input, namely an `lm` or `glm` model object.

-It currently supports GLM family distributions using log or identity link functions.
+It currently supports Gaussian and gamma family distributions using log or identity link functions.

 To import linear models directly to your SQL Server database, consider using [Castpack](https://github.com/team-sparkfish/castpack), which depends on `modelc`.